home

 St. Mary’s Primary School (Bideford) Rupert Johnstone

-The remainder of the project involved the design, building and firing of a boat shaped kiln during the 2007 Appledore Visual Arts Festival.
+The remainder of the project involved the design, building and firing of a boat shaped kiln during the 2007 Appledore Arts Festival.
 Some of the childrens work was fired inside the kiln.
 To complete the project a final exhibition of the children’s work was shown during September 2007 at the Burton Art Gallery, Bideford.

 Seascapes and Landscapes